Paul Mason (sculptor): Personal life and education

 Paul William Mason was born on 23 June 1952 in Bolton, Lancashire.
 Mason first married Susan Disley, a ceramicist, with whom he had a son, Joseph.
-He later married a painter, Emma Talbot, to whom he was married at the time of his death.
-Together they had sons Zachary and Daniel.
+He later married a painter, Emma Talbot, together they had sons Zachary and Daniel.
+Mason died from non-Hodgkin lymphoma.
 As of 2006, Emma was the Head of Painting and Two-Dimensional (2D) at St Martin's College, University of the Arts, London.

 Mason studied first at Bolton College of Art & Design from 1970 to 71.
 Next he studied at Wolverhampton Polytechnic from 1971 to 74, under John Paddison, and finally at the Royal Academy from 1974 to 77, under Willi Soukop.